ScotiaLife Financial

-ScotiaLife Financial is a Canadian insurance subsidiary of Scotiabank (also known as Bank of Nova Scotia).
+ScotiaLife Financial is a Canadian insurance company that is a subsidiary of Scotiabank (also known as Bank of Nova Scotia.

 Through this brand, Scotiabank Group markets commercial insurance products to the general public, predominantly individuals and families.
-The company offers insurance products ranging from life insurance, health insurance, auto insurance, travel insurance, and creditor insurance.
+The company offers insurance products ranging from life insurance, health insurance, auto insurance, travel insurance, and general insurance.

-Overview of policies
+Policies

 Life insurance policies sold via ScotiaLife Financial are underwritten by Scotia Life Insurance Company.
 In fact, Scotia Life Insurance Company is a subsidiary of Scotiabank and is the underwriter for all insurance policies sold by the Bank.

-ScotiaLife insurance policies cannot currently be purchased in Scotiabank branches.
+ScotiaLife insurance policies cannot be purchased in Scotiabank branches.

 Life insurance

 ScotiaLife does not offer permanent life insurance policies, only term life insurance plans.
 The term plans can be taken out for one, 10 or 20 years.
 There is a quasi-permanent term life insurance policy that will stop collecting premiums after the client turns 100 years old.
 The maximum total insurance coverage allowed per client is $500,000 for any combination of the long-term life insurance plans.